For Australians, summer means more than just hot sunny weather and barbeque parties. It also signifies a big season for snakes in general.

 - Do not leave your shoes at your doorstep

 - When leather gloves when working on your house outside

 - Try to eliminate or reduce snake preys like rats and mice by cleaning your house and removing uneaten food

 How to avoid getting bitten by a snake?

 The best advice experts give is to leave the snakes alone, or at least try not to catch them.
 Moreover, they strongly encouraged the residents not to remove the snakes on their own from their properties, especially people living in South Australia where most sightings of deadly snakes are recorded.

 Medical experts said that on the off chance you get bitten by a snake, you need to prepare for the possible worst-case scenario.
 Assume it’s venomous and that it can potentially be life-threatening if you don’t get medical assistance the soonest possible.

 For average people, it’s often hard to tell how deadly a snake can be.
 In the event of snake invasion at your property, call pest experts to address the problem.

 Trusted Pest Management has different offices across Brisbane and Sydney, helping families and residents keep their properties free from pests all year long.
-Our pest operators perform comprehensive pest inspections and pest treatments and are well trained in proper animal handling.
+Our pest operators perform comprehensive pest inspections Sydney and pest treatments and are well trained in proper animal handling.